 Most famous for her role as Clair Huxtable on The Cosby Show, Phylicia Rashad entered our homes and hearts each week with her loving, and real voice of an attorney, mother and wife.
 With each year, Phylicia seems to get more elegant, poised and graceful.

 But if you ask her, she says it was her mother, a poet, who gave her a sense of duty about exploring her full potential.
 She says, “It’s interesting how you wander through things.
 Grace is always present, and there comes a time when you really must be conscious of that presence and turn your face to it.
 Otherwise, you’re just walking blindly through life.”

-Being the mother figure on TV that many could relate to on TV, many wonder where she got her motherly love from.
+Being the mother figure that many could relate to on TV, many wondered where she got her motherly love from.
 Growing up in Houston, Texas when segregation was legal, Phylicia’s mom was determined to keep her children from the horrors of segregation.

-“When there was a place we wanted to go as children, but where we couldn’t go because of segregation,” explains Rashad.
+“When there was a place we wanted to go as children, but where we couldn’t go because of segregation,” explains the now 74-year-old Rashad.
 “My mother would say, ‘We can’t go there because that’s a private club and we aren’t members of that club.'”